GitSimmons/confluence-floating-toc/README.md

 ### Motivation

-Confluence's Table of Contents Macro is pretty bare bones, I felt I could fix some of its shortcomings.
+Confluence's Table of Contents Macro is pretty bare bones; I felt I could fix some of its shortcomings.

 ## Instructions